OGRECave/ogre/Docs/src/rtss.md

 As you can see the RTSS also resolved the required parameters and routed them into the correct functions.
 See @ref creating-extensions for details about parameter resolution.

 Now that you know what the RTSS does, you are probably wondering how to change which functions are emitted per stage.
-Lets say, change the lighting from the FFP style per-vertex lighting to per-pixel lighting.
+Let's say, change the lighting from the FFP style per-vertex lighting to per-pixel lighting.

 The RTSS is flexible enough to "just" move the according calculations from the vertex shader to the pixel shader.

 ## Core features of the system {#core-feats}
 * Runtime shader generation synchronized with scene state.
 Each time scene settings change, a new set of shaders is generated.
 * Full Fixed Function Pipeline (FFP) emulation.
-This feature is most useful combined with render system that doesn't provide any FFP functionality (OpenGL ES 2.0, D3D11 etc).
+This feature is most useful combined with render systems that don't provide any FFP functionality (OpenGL ES 2.0, D3D11 etc).
 * Shader language independent interface: the logic representation of the shader programs is completely independent from the target shader language.
 You can generate code for different shader languages from the same program.
 * Pluggable interface for different shader languages.
 * Pluggable interface for shader based functions in a seamless way.
 Each function will be automatically combined with the rest of the shader code.